 For He created us and He knows us intimately, more than we know ourselves.

-We don’t have to strive to become who we were meant to be.
+We don’t have to strive to become who we are meant to be.
 In the end, only God can make a real change in us.

 In Christ I have a righteousness that is not my own and that does not come from the Law but rather from the faithfulness of Christ.
 It is the righteousness of God that is based on faith. ‘ (Philippians 3:9)